 More traffic is not necessarily better if it doesn’t result in more sales for your car dealership.

 Navigation on a website isn't the most exciting.
-We may not be able to make website navigation into the skydiving equivalent online, but we will certainly start by dispersing the notion that it doesn't matter because navigation isn't exciting.
+We may not be able to make website navigation into the online equivalent of skydiving , but we will certainly start by dispersing the notion that it doesn't matter because navigation isn't exciting.

 Here Are The Most Relevant Factors When Designing A Website